 Wherever you travel in BC, you’ll find signs to help you get from point A to B, to direct you along roadways and to warn you.
 We’ve got all kinds of signs for posting along roadways – some to fit unique circumstances – others that you’ll rarely see beyond BC’s borders.
-Along with the more commonplace signs, you can see them in our 244-page Manual of Standard Traffic Signs & Pavement Markings and Manual of Uniform Traffic Control Devices, or Sign Catalogue
+You can see them all in our 244-page Manual of Standard Traffic Signs & Pavement Markings and Manual of Uniform Traffic Control Devices, or Sign Catalogue

 Chances are high you haven’t seen a highway sign for laundry services or a dollmaker.
 But in the case of the laundromat and welder signs pictured here, we have them for businesses located along highways, where those services are rare and far between.
 The sign for dollmaker is among our Tourist Services, Facilities and Attractions signs collection, the more typical of which would be potter or artist.

 Especially Suited to BC

 BC’s coastline, mountainous terrain and wide variety of wildlife mean we have signs here, you won’t find in some other parts of Canada.
 (Don’t look for a whale watching sign in Alberta!)
 Chances are you won’t see signs that warn of mountain goats, advise of a runaway lane for trucks that have failing brakes while travelling down steep hills, or tell motorists not to stop in avalanche areas, in flat Saskatchewan.